| 20 February, uphill

 recommence climbing.
 On the plus side, the scenery here

+was stunning.
 Once wed descended

 again, the ride became much easier, following river